 At Goldcorp, our goals are to deliver long-term value and superior returns to shareholders while operating safely and responsibly.
-There are four elements to our strategy:
+There are several elements to our strategy:

 Disciplined Portfolio Management

 Our continued focus on high-quality gold assets and a disciplined acquisition strategy has helped position Goldcorp for tremendous growth.

 Creating Sustainable Value